 Despite the scarcity of scientific data, I tend to think that culinary seeds are unlikely to be problematic for health: 1) seeds are high in unsaturated fats (which are not linked to health problems); 2) the limited experimental evidence is favourable; 3) they are botanically similar to nuts (which are well-studied and associated with good health outcomes)

-- There is a considerable amount scientific data on nut consumption and the results overwhelmingly favourable.
+- There is a considerable amount of scientific data on nut consumption and the results are overwhelmingly favourable.

 - Prospective observational studies consistently link nut consumption to significantly lower rates of several diseases.

 - Randomised controlled trials show that nuts are particularly effective at improving surrogate markers of cardiometabolic health.

 - The science on the potential health effects of seeds is rather limited, but it seems fair to assume that they are relatively safe.